spotinst/help/src/docs/elastigroup/tools-integrations/mesosphere.md

 ## Step 2

-You will need to fill in parameters for the template on the launch wizard like the key pair, slave node count, and OAuthEnabled.
+You will need to fill in parameters for the template on the launch wizard like the key pair, agent node count, and OAuthEnabled.
 I kept everything to the bare minimum for simplicity sake.

 ## Step 3